-Praised for his “full tone, exacting articulation and interpretive intelligence” (New York Classical Review) and for his “expertise with pacing and technique” (MusicalAmerica), Giorgio Consolati is the first undergraduate flutist at the “Verdi” Conservatory in Milano, Italy, to graduate with top marks, honors and special mention in 2012.
-From 2012 to 2014, Giorgio studied with Chiara Tonelli (Principal Flute of the Mahler Chamber Orchestra) at the Scuola di Musica di Fiesole, where he graduated with top marks and honors, and with Paola Fre (Sentieri Selvaggi Ensemble).
-He also studied piccolo with Nicola Mazzanti (Solo Piccolo of the Orchestra Maggio Musicale Fiorentino).
-He is now pursuing his education at The Juilliard School under the tutelage of Carol Wincenc.
-Giorgio is a proud recipient of the prestigious Kovner Fellowship, award that was given for the first time to a flutist.
+Praised for his “full tone, exacting articulation and interpretive intelligence” (New York Classical Review) and for his “expertise with pacing and technique” (MusicalAmerica), Giorgio Consolati was the first undergraduate flutist in its’s 210-year history to graduate with top honors from Milan’s Giuseppe Verdi Conservatory.
+A native of Milan, Giorgio studied with several of Italy’s premier flutists including Paola Fre, Nicola Mazzanti and Chiara Tonelli.
+He is now completing his Bachelor of Music degree at The Juilliard School under the tutelage of Carol Wincenc, where he is the first recipient of the prestigious Kovner Fellowship ever awarded to a flutist.